-The West Virginia Division of Natural Resources is accepting applications from hunters to participate in controlled hunts for whitetail deer at six state parks.
+SOUTH CHARLESTON, W.Va. — The West Virginia Division of Natural Resources is now accepting applications to participate in controlled autumn deer hunts at four state parks.

-“Past hunts have proven that this is an effective and efficient way to maintain a biologically and socially balanced deer herd in areas experiencing overpopulation.”
+“Controlled hunts have proven to be an effective way to maintain a deer herd in areas experiencing overpopulation,” said West Virginia State Parks Chief Brad Reed.

 If chosen, each hunter will be required to confirm their intent to participate in the hunt.
-Each must also possess a valid West Virginia Hunting License or be legally exempt from purchasing a license within one week of being contacted.
-Successful applicants will be contacted with more detailed information regarding the controlled hunt.
+They must also possess a valid West Virginia hunting license within one week of being contacted or be legally exempt from purchasing a license.
+Successful applicants will be contacted with more details about the controlled hunt.
 West Virginia hunting regulations apply to all controlled hunts.

 Controlled Hunts Benefits